Skip to content

 Complete EKS cluster [Terraform]

 Getting started with creating a functional EKS cluster from scratch can be challenging as requires some specific settings.
-While EKS module will create a new cluster, it does not address how you will expose an applicaiton, tags required for subnets, number of pod IP addresses etc
+While EKS module will create a new cluster, it does not address how you will expose an applicaition, tags required for subnets, number of pod IP addresses etc

 🖥 EKS cluster using terraform contains everything required for you to spin up a new cluster and expose application via Application Loadbalancer.
 All you need to do is apply terraform code